Marcel Clause: Career

 Clause's technical skills in judo rapidly progressed after having encountered Ichiro Abe, a Japanese Kodokan delegate to Europe, who in 1954 became the new Technical Director of the Belgian Judo Federation.
 Together with threefold European champion, the late Daniel Outelet, Clause became Abe's most skillful student excelling in both randori and judo kata.
 Though only a middle-weight, Clause won the 1960 national championships in the 2nd dan category.
 In 1963, 1964 and 1966 he won the Belgian National Trophy, which served as the virtual national championships per weight category.
 At the time of his last victory he was near 40 years old !
 Clause was also part of the 1960 bronze- and 1963 silver medal-winning Belgian national team in the European Judo Championships for Teams.

 After the departure of Ichiro Abe to Japan Clause was appointed by the Belgian Judo Federation to be in charge of the technical development of its members.

 He held the position of national coach for two years, and was the liaison between the Belgian Judo Federation and ADEPS, i.e., the Ministry of the French Community of Belgium charged with the promotion of sport and physical education amongst the population of the French-speaking community, which organized the courses and issued the diploma's to the French-speaking candidate judo instructors and coaches.

 Clause was in charge of the national technical trainings and judo kata clinics organized each once per month on the second and fourth Thursday, resp., in Elsene and Etterbeek.
-Clause displayed an uncommon technical refinement for a non-Japanese judoka due to his mastership of kuzushi, control and accuracy in timing.
-His mastership in judo kata was sublime showing exceptional balance between form and spirit.
-In this way he was able to perform judo kata with the highest degree of realism without compromising the form of the exercise, even while in his seventies and until the time of his death.
+Clause displayed an uncommon technical refinement for a non-Japanese judoka due to his master-ship of kuzushi, control and accuracy in timing.
 His personal motto was “Jamais parfait, toujours perfectible ...”
 [Never perfect, always perfectible].